 – UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors –

 This procedure applies to applications for all categories of registration and is to be read in conjunction with the criteria for UKAHPP Registration and Accreditation and entry to the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors (the Register).

 UKAHPP Registration applies to psychotherapeutic counselling and psychotherapy conducted in the UK only.
 UKAHPP members living and working overseas cannot be included on the register unless they can evidence that they are resident and practising as a Psychotherapists or Psychotherapeutic Counsellor in the UK for 5 consecutive months of each year.
-Registration would apply to their UK work only.

 1.1 Applications are received and acknowledged by the UKAHPP Administrator.

-1.2 All applications will be processed online unless an alternative arrangement is agreed with the Membership Committee.
+1.2 All applications will be processed online unless an alternative arrangement is agreed with the UKAHPP Administrator and Membership Committee.

 1.3 The UKAHPP Administrator will download (or scan in the case of hard copies) application forms and supporting documents and forward to the Membership Secretary

 1.4 All correspondence and documents relating to an application will be held by the UKAHPP in accordance with Data Protection requirements.
 In order to accommodate re-application, documents relating to unsuccessful applications will be deleted from UKAHPP’s records 18 months after the submission date.